L3 Under Pressure

 Strong settlement infrastructure due to federal government presence.
 Less intense competition for housing than Toronto.

 Growing demand, particularly in immigrant wealth management and retirement planning.
-Commission structures can significantly exceed base.
+Commission structures can significantly exceed base in both markets.

 Frequently Asked Questions